Beyond Midlife Magic

 Jo Ann sheds more light when she ascribes the above quote to “historian Marshall Dill and author Arthur C. Clarke.”
 The quote is indeed Clarke’s but Marshall Dill is more interesting than the quote itself.
 Dill was Mark’s history professor at Dominican College.
 He grew close to Mark and Richards house sat for him during college and afterwards — giving Mark even less time to be a space captain.
 After Mark was convicted Dill wrote to the court expressing his support for Mark.
 He did not write with Clarke and the quote does not belong to him.

 I have debated with myself about whether the reference to Dill shows Mark’s tendency to personalize things.
 It may be similar to how Mark appropriated the story of the Dulce battle and placed himself at the center of events or claimed friendship with Robin Williams.
 However, it may simply be a nod to someone who was important to Mark.
+Perhaps this is another example of The Dill Factor.

 Ultimately, it is a reflection of how the murder of Richard Baldwin separated Mark from the life he had known.
 Mark could not return to his days on the college campus.
 He could only go into space and give Dill a cameo appearance.